Is It Worth Getting an All Inclusive Hotel In Cabo? | Explained

 So, if you're planning on sleeping 8 hours at the resort, out of the 16 remaining hours, how many hours will you be at the resort?

 If the answer is at least over 50%, you should consider staying at an All Inclusive resort.

 If it's less, you should consider looking at alternative options.

-The reason for this, is that the entire point of an All Inclusive resort it to pay a higher price upfront, for convenience and having all of your essential needs covered in the hotel without paying anything extra throughout your stay.
+The reason for this is that the entire point of an All Inclusive resort is to pay a higher price upfront, for convenience and having all of your essential needs covered in the hotel without paying anything extra throughout your stay.

 If you plan to be out exploring the city or doing different activities (outside of the resort) every day, the cost of this type of resort may not be worth it to you.